YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 [**Université Paris Diderot - Paris 7, France.**](http://www.univ-paris-diderot.fr/)
 <br>
 ## Introduction
-TODO
+Secondary structures play a key role in proteins shape and functions. their characteristics permits us to predict and assign them to a given protein sequence based on structural informations.
+There are three major secondary structures, α-helix, β-sheet and turns.
+But there are also other patterns like Polyproline II (PPII) which are less frequent and less studied.
+Although we know there existence since the 50's they were thought to be only present in fibrous proteins and in low frequencies [].
+Since then, severals studies have shown that PPII are also present in globular proteins and that they can be present even without proline in them [].
+They can play a main role for interactions between proteins and there flexibility is one of their interesting trait.
+What is most surprising about them is that unlike other regular secondary structures they don't seem to have stabilizing interactions (fig. ) [].
+However there is no gold standard prediction yet for there assignment and they are still understudied.
+For this project we built a MySQL database containing secondary structure predictions made from 2 prediction tools (DSSP and PROSS) [].
+The database is accessible through a web interface designed with the python framework Django.
+ Thanks to our website, a user can search for any PDB stored into the database to compare their associated secondary structure predictions with emphasis on PPII.

 ## Materials and Methods
 This project has been developped under the Linux distribution **Ubuntu 16.04** and was shared in a git repository hosted on GitLab.
 Various packages and tools had to be installed.
 Install steps are explained in the **Prerequesites** part of the **README.md** file.
+The website is compatible with both latest **Chromium** and **Firefox** versions.

 ### Prediction Tools
 TODO